ai4spacecraft/ai4spacecraft.github.io/program.md

 ### Keynote speakers

+- **Kate Symonds**, ESTEC, European Space Agency, The Netherlands
+"_The Post Launch Support Office (PLSO) - What does the Post Launch Support Office do and how could the application of AI help?_"
 - **Daniel Gaines**, Jet Propulsion Laboratory, California Institute of Technology, USA
-- **Kate Symonds**, ESTEC, European Space Agency, The Netherlands
+"_Autonomy Challenges and Solutions for Planetary Exploration Rovers_"

 ### Program of the workshop